fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 As you can see from the documentation by default your releases will receive a *minor* bump, meaning that the middle number will be incremented.

-Modify the configuration above so that each new version is by default a _batch_ bump in the version number, so that by default, the last number is increased.
+Modify the configuration above so that each new version is by default a _patch_ bump in the version number, so that by default, the last number is increased.

 Remember that we want only to bump the version when the change happens to master branch!
 So add a similar <code>if</code> condition to prevent version bumps on pull request as was done in [Exercise 11.15](/en/part11/keeping_green#exercises-11-14-15) to prevent deployment on pull request releated events.